uvalib/monorepo/src/authorTitleIndex.md

 Gautier, Theophile, *Mademoiselle de Maupin* (1918) 51

-Gautier, Theophile, *Mademoiselle de Maupin & One of Cleopatra’s Nights*n(1935) 51
+Gautier, Theophile, *Mademoiselle de Maupin & One of Cleopatra’s Nights* (1935) 51

 Genet, Jean, *Our Lady of the Flowers* (1965) 575